KhayaDillon/rails-reading-list-manager-project/planner.md

 -current pg:0. status: finished, shelf: reading - book drops when I add it back from the library to reading, the status is finished and pages left is 0 adding a finished book from the library - shelf shouldn't be reading

+To Consider
+-Should shelved_book delete be in update action?